2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ![Image](assets/fr/062.webp)

 Let's take an example: let's suppose Bitcoin suffers a Hard Fork.
 There would then be 2 distinct forms of currency: BTC-1 (the original, unchanged version) and BTC-2 (the new currency with different consensus rules).
 If all the merchants who accepted BTC-1 continue to do so, but reject BTC-2, then the latter will, in theory, have very limited monetary utility.
 As a user, I would have no interest in keeping and using BTC-2, knowing that no merchant would want it in exchange for goods or services.
 Conversely, if 50% of merchants choose to accept BTC-2 exclusively and the remaining 50% take only BTC-1, then the utility of BTC-1 will, in theory, have halved.
-I use the term "in theory", because utility remains subjective at the individual level, and depends on a multitude of factors (territory, consumption habits, etc.) that are difficult to apprehend on a case-by-case basis.
+I use the term "in theory" because utility remains subjective at the individual level and depends on a multitude of factors (such as territory and consumption habits) that are difficult to comprehend on a case-by-case basis.

 On Bitcoin, the role of "merchant", understood as any entity with a certain economic weight, of course includes businesses (physical stores, online sales sites, service providers, etc.), but also exchange platforms, since they accept Bitcoin in exchange for other currencies, and miners, since they accept Bitcoin via fees in exchange for the service of including a transaction in a block.